ktorio/ktor-documentation/topics/compression.md

 [//]: # (title: Compression)

-%product% provides the capability to compress outgoing content by using the [Compression](https://api.ktor.io/%ktor_version%/io.ktor.features/-compression/index.html) feature.
+Ktor provides the capability to compress outgoing content by using the [Compression](https://api.ktor.io/%ktor_version%/io.ktor.features/-compression/index.html) feature.
 You can use different compression algorithms, including `gzip` and `deflate`, specify the required conditions for compressing data (such as a content type or response size), or even compress data based on specific request parameters.

 <var name="feature_name" value="Compression"/>